General Education Test (GET)

 Each student pursuing their first Bachelor's degree is required to take the General Education Test (GET) after the successful completion of 75 or more credit hours (including transfer credits).

 A student who fails to take the General Education Test will be denied permission to register for the succeeding semester or, if in the final semester, will be restricted from graduating.
-This policy is clearly outlined in the Lincoln University Undergraduate Bulletin and will be strictly enforced.
+Any student who willfully voids the GET will have an enrollment restriction placed on their academic record and will be responsible for the cost of the exam.
+This policy is clearly outlined in the Lincoln University Undergraduate Bulletin (page 74) and will be strictly enforced.

-Lincoln University currently uses the Collegiate Assessment of Academic Proficiency (CAAP) Critical Thinking Test as the General Education Test (GET).
-The CAAP test is a nationally normed, standardized examination designed to measure students' acquired abilities, academic skills and achievement in the general education area.
-The CAAP test is a 32-item multiple-choice examination that requires one hour for completion.
-To learn more about the CAAP Critical Thinking Test and view sample questions visit ACT's website.
+Lincoln University currently uses the ETS Proficiency Profile (PPT) - Abbreviated Form as the General Education Test (GET).
+The Proficiency Profile is a nationally normed, standardized examination designed to measure students' acquired abilities, academic skills and achievement in the general education area (writing, reading, critical thinking, and mathematics).
+The Proficiency Profile is a 36-item multiple-choice examination that requires 40 minutes for completion.
+To learn more about the Proficiency Profile, click here, and to download a PDF of sample questions, click here.

 Students will be notified via campus e-mail of their requirement to take the GET in the appropriate semester.
 Students who receive a notification e-mail must register for the GET.
-Students may register by completing the registration form sent with the notification e-mail and returning it to 105-R Young Hall or may register on-line by completing the On-Line Registration Form.
+Students may register on-line by completing the On-Line Registration Form.
 Registrations are accepted on a first-come, first-serve basis.
 Due to limited seating capacity, it may become necessary to close one or more of the testing sessions should they become full.

 Students are encouraged to take the GET seriously and to do their very best because their performance is a reflection on all Lincoln University students and upon the University as a whole.